 December 1st, 2018

 Answer each question.
 Head each of your answers with the question to which you are responding.
 These do not need to be separate pages for each question.
 Do not print and include the entire page of questions.

-A major goal for GMF’s founder, Ed Craney was to improve commercial broadcasting in the state.
-Efforts to offer noncommercial programs funded by GMF to commercial stations are important and may improve the odds for receiving a grant.
+A major goal for Ed Craney, GMF’s founder, was to improve commercial broadcasting in the state.
+Efforts to offer noncommercial programming funded by GMF to commercial stations are important and may improve the odds for receiving a grant.
 If providing programming to commercial broadcast stations is part of your plan, please provide details.

-Provide a budget for your proposal (not your entire organization) in a form GMF trustees can understand, with expenses and purposes clearly delineated.
+Provide a budget for your proposal (not your entire organization) in a format GMF trustees can easily decipher.
+Expenses and purposes must be clearly delineated.
 Be sure to list other sources of funding, if applicable.

 I make copies of each application and include them in the board of trustees meeting manuals, which are provided to the members well in advance of the June annual meeting.
-We cannot include pictures and extraneous documents.
+We cannot include photos and extraneous documents.

-Each GMF board member reviews and ranks the grants prior to the June annual board meeting.
-If there are questions or any requests for additional information, I will let you know.
+Each member reviews and ranks the grants in advance of the annual meeting.
+If there are questions or any requests for additional information, I will notify you.

-Each applicant is invited to attend the June Board meeting and present the proposal in person.
-Time is limited to 15 minutes per applicant and strictly observed.
+Each applicant is invited and highly encouraged to attend the application presentation session during the meeting to present their proposal in person.
+Presentations, including Q&A, are limited to 15 minutes per applicant and time limits are strictly observed.
 Come prepared with a well-organized 10-12 minute presentation and plan to allow 3-5 minutes for questions.